 - I could go on every field trip

 - I had functioning lights, heat, air conditioning, and a bed, which allowed me to get quality sleep

 - I never had to worry about going hungry

 - I had all the necessary school supplies

 - I didn’t feel self-conscious about my physical appearance in the classroom

 Writing this, I will admit, feels a little awkward and unnatural.
 It’s kind of like doing the privilege walk activity on paper.

 But the thing is, that’s part of the problem.
 It feels uncomfortable to talk about our own privilege.
 But the truth is, it’s the truth!
-Whether or not you grew up with a lot of privilege is just a piece of your identity.
-And what’s so crucial to note is that: the level of privilege you grew up with doesn’t cancel out the hardships you faced.
+The amount of privilege you held as you grew up is just a piece of your identity.
+And here’s another truth: the level of privilege you grew up with doesn’t cancel out the hardships you faced.

 Here’s the thing—everyone faces their own unique struggles.
-But identifying outcomes due to lack of privilege is a different ballgame.
+But identifying outcomes or struggles due to lack of privilege is a different ballgame.